There is no climate justice without social justice,

 OUR TEAM

-Minnow’s co-directors are currently based in the unceded lands of the Ohlone peoples, or what are otherwise know as Oakland, California.
+Minnow’s Director is currently based in the unceded lands of the Ohlone peoples, or what are otherwise know as Oakland, California.
 We insist on acknowledging the Indigenous stewards of the places we work on, precisely because our work is about reshaping our collective relationships with the land and its beings.
 In naming that history, we recognize the injustice we strive to repair.

 • Director of Land & Financial Redistribution